gigacontr.8

 --smsdump

-Dump all messages (hex dump and decoded), including header information as date and
+Dump all messages (hex dump and decoded), including header

 --smsdumpext

-split into several SMs are concatenated.
+sages which are split into several SMs are concatenated.

 --smsget